 Adventurous Ewe is committed to delivering trips in a responsible and ethical manner with sustainability at the core.
 We respect and aim to operate our adventures to benefit local people, their economy and the environment!

-Some of the sustainable features embedded in our Scottish Highlands adventure are:
+Some of the sustainable features embedded in our Ben Nevis Challenge adventure are:

 - We only operate with small groups which have less impact on local communities and the environment and give you a more authentic experience